tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JS.
 I went from someone who hated JavaScript and had no idea how to use it.
 Now I utilize the power of JavaScript in my own websites and applications.

-If you'd like to learn more about this project, you can <a href="https://github.com/tannerdolby/intro-browser-js">view the source code on Github</a>
+If you'd like to learn more about this project, <a href="https://github.com/tannerdolby/intro-browser-js">view the source code on Github</a>.

 <h3 id="references" class="dir-link">References {% directlink "references" %}</h3>